 The Alti glove crushes in our warmth metric thanks to the combination of the inner glove and the heavily insulated outer glove.
 When you use a thin next to skin liner with this glove combination, you have one of the warmest glove setups available today.
 Adding to the warmth of the glove is a large, extended gauntlet that allows you to seal in any warmth near the wrist, a major area of heat loss that directly impacts the warmth of your fingers.

 Our testers have worn these gloves during a multi-day, sub-zero winter ski mountaineering trip and found that they never had cold hands while in the inner and outer combo.
-The Black Diamond Guide glove has nearly the same warmth as the Alti in a leather-wrapped package.

 This is the main weakness of the Alti gloves.
 The price you pay for being the warmth is a lack of dexterity.
 Couple that with a less than elegant construction of the palm pieces and stitching, and the glove can feel somewhat restrictive at times.
 The gap between the thumb and the palm restricts some movement, and the more dexterous tasks require the glove to be removed and dangled from its wrist leash.